Education

 Elective Options

-In addition to your 2 Education Courses in Semester 1 (September – December), you will also undertake 2 elective courses as well.
+In addition to your 2 core Education Courses in Semester 1 (September – December), you will also undertake 2 elective courses as well.
 At the University of Aberdeen, there are a wide range of electives choices available for you to select as part of your studies.
 Information about choosing electives will be sent out to you by the university before you start your studies in September.

 Course Code Course Title

-ED1080 (15 Credits) Body Mind and Nature: Learning Outdoors Foundations
+ED1080 (15 credits) Body Mind and Nature: Learning Outdoors Foundations

-ED 1008 (15 Credits) Radical Reconstructions of Mathematics
+ED1008 (15 credits) Radical Reconstructions of Mathematics

-CO101C (30 Credits) Counselling Skills 1 and 2
+CO101E (30 credits) Counselling Skills 1 and 2

-New Course Elective 2023-2024
+New Course Electives

-Student Testimonials
+MA1 Student Testimonials

 “I’ve really enjoyed my time on MA1.
 The range of tutorials and time on school experience has helped me learn more about becoming an effective primary school teacher.”